-SolarReviews releases a new scoring system to rank the best solar panel manufacturers of 2021
+SolarReviews scoring system to rank the best solar panel manufacturers

 SolarReviews is proud to announce the release of its new Solar Panel Manufacturer Scoring System.
 It is the first such system that scores solar manufacturers across a wide range of objective criteria.